Internships: Leadership in Action

 • Tempe Public Library

-The School of Civic and Economic Thought and Leadership works closely with congressional offices in Arizona, nationwide and Washington, D.C.; as well as nonprofits, government agencies, and large and small businesses to develop internship programs for its students.
+The School of Civic and Economic Thought and Leadership works closely with congressional offices in Arizona, nationwide, and Washington D.C., as well as nonprofits, government agencies, and large and small businesses to develop internship programs for its students.

-Our students are interested in facing complex problems, aspiring to become leaders in their field, and just as eager to learn outside the classroom as they are inside.
+Our students are interested in facing complex problems, aspiring to become leaders in their field, and are just as eager to learn outside the classroom as they are inside.

 The school accepts internship programs for the summer, fall, and spring semesters.
 If you're interested in submitting an internship to be posted to our internship portal, or you need to submit an evaluation on an intern you recently hosted, click below.